paldhous/ucsc/2019/visual-journalism/md/data.md

 Contains the following files:

-- `techexports.xls` [High-technology exports](http://data.worldbank.org/indicator/TX.VAL.TECH.CD) from 1990 to 2015, in current US dollars, from the UN Comtrade database, supplied via the World Bank.
-High-technology exports include products in aerospace, computers, pharmaceuticals, scientific instruments, and electrical machinery.
+- `gdp_percap.csv` [World Bank data](https://data.worldbank.org/indicator/NY.GDP.PCAP.PP.CD) on Gross Domestic Product (GDP) per capita for nations and groups of nations, from 1990 to 2016, in current international dollars, corrected for purchasing power in different territories.

 - `ucb_stanford_2014.csv` Data on federal government grants to UC Berkeley and Stanford University in 2014, downloaded from [USASpending.gov](https://www.usaspending.gov/Pages/Default.aspx).